-New book edited by Roger Keil; Julie-Anne Boudreau; Stefan Kipfer, and Pierre Hamel
+New book edited by Roger Keil, Pierre Hamel, Julie-Anne Boudreau & Stefan Kipfer

 'Governing Cities Through Regions broadens and deepens our understanding of metropolitan governance through an innovative comparative project that engages with Anglo-American, French, and German literatures on the subject of regional governance.
 It expands the comparative angle from issues of economic competitiveness and social cohesion to topical and relevant fields such as housing and transportation, and it expands comparative work on municipal governance to the regional scale.